lexbor/docs/source/download.md

  enabled=1
  ```

-2. Install the core `lexbor` package and extra packages you want to use:
+2. Install the core `lexbor` package and any additional packages you need:

  ```sh
  yum install liblexbor
  yum install liblexbor-dev
  ```

 ### RHEL